hawonjungo/LearnNode/README.md

 Also understanding about the contructure with MVC and controling with CRUD.
 <br/>
 Time was running out so I couldn't do any extra work to upgrade UI.
-But one day will comeback to upgrade UX/UI, or bring this to my ReactJS portfolio website.
+But one day will comeback to upgrade UX/UI, or bring this to my ReactJS Portfolio website( relifes.net).

 ## Some screenshoots